Learning to Program

 If you’re new to programming I’d recommend the Learn to Program tutorial, which has since been expanded and converted into a book.

-If you fancy a highly entertaining read, whilst learning Ruby as you go, make sure you check out Why’s Poignant Guide to Ruby.
-It’s free.
-Do it.
+If you fancy a highly entertaining read, whilst learning Ruby as you go, make sure you check out Why's Poignant Guide to Ruby.
+It's free.